 3.1 Apparatus

+3.1.1 Pipette

-3.1.1 Pipette — The pipette as shown in Fig. 1, constructed from standard-wall, chemically resistant glass tubing having the following dimensions:
+The pipette as shown in Fig. 1, constructed from standard-wall, chemically resistant glass tubing having the following dimensions:

-a) For the bulb, 45.0 ± 1.5 mm outside diameter; and
+For the bulb, 45.0 mm ± 1.5 mm outside diameter; and

-b) For the lower stem, 7.0 ± 0.5 mm outside diameter.
+For the lower stem, 7.0 mm ± 0.5 mm outside diameter.

 The upper stem shall be constructed to contain a solid-stopper, straight bore, No. 2, standard taper stopcock having a 2 mm bore and stems 8 mm in outside diameter.
 Both the upper and lower seals of the bulb to the stems shall be hemispherical in shape.
-The lower stem shall be 60 ± 2 mm in length from the point of attachment to the bulb and shall contain an orifice sealed into the lower end.
-The orifice shall be constructed from precision bore tubing having an inside diameter of 2.90 ± 0.02 mm and a length of 10.00 ± 0.05 mm, with both ends ground square.
+The lower stem shall be 60 mm ± 2 mm in length from the point of attachment to the bulb and shall contain an orifice sealed into the lower end.
+The orifice shall be constructed from precision bore tubing having an inside diameter of 2.90 mm ± 0.02 mm and a length of 10.00 mm ± 0.05 mm, with both ends ground square.
 The orifice shall have an outside diameter so as to fit snugly into the lower stem and form a secure seal to the stem when heated with a sharp pointed flame in the blow torch.
-The pipette shall be calibrated to contain 200.0 ± 0.2 ml at 20 °C. The calibration mark shall be on the upper stem at least 15 mm below the barrel of the stopcock and shall completely encircle the stem.
+The pipette shall be calibrated to contain 200.0 ml ± 0.2 ml at 20 °C. The calibration mark shall be on the upper stem at least 15 mm below the barrel of the stopcock and shall completely encircle the stem.

+3.1.2 Receiver

-3.1.2 Receiver — The receiver as shown in Fig. 2, constructed from standard-wall, chemically resistant glass tubing having an internal diameter of 50.0 ± 0.8 mm, with one end constricted and sealed to a straight-bore solid-plug, standard-taper No. 6 stopcock having a 6 mm bore and 12 mm stems.
+The receiver as shown in Fig. 2, constructed from standard-wall, chemically resistant glass tubing having an internal diameter of 50.0 mm ± 0.8 mm, with one end constricted and sealed to a straight-bore solid-plug, standard-taper No. 6 stopcock having a 6 mm bore and 12 mm stems.
 The receiver shall have three calibration marks which shall completely encircle the tube.
 The first mark shall be at the 50 ml point, shall be measured with the stopcock closed, and shall not be on any curved portion of the constriction.
-The second mark shall be at the 250 ml point and the third mark at a distance of 90.0 ± 0.5 cm above the 50 ml mark.
+The second mark shall be at the 250 ml point and the third mark at a distance of 90.0 cm ± 0.5 cm above the 50 ml mark.
 The receiver tube shall be mounted in a standard-wall tubular water jacket, having an external diameter of not less than 70 mm, fitted with inlet and outlet connections.
 The jacket may be attached to the receiver with rubber stoppers or may be sealed at the top and bottom.
 The seal at the bottom shall be as close to the barrel of the stopcock as practicable.
-The assembled receiver and, jacket shall be mounted securely in a plumb position and the jacket connected to a source of water thermostatically maintained at 48.0 ± 0.5 °C for circulating through the jacket.
+The assembled receiver and, jacket shall be mounted securely in a plumb position and the jacket connected to a source of water thermostatically maintained at 48.0 °C ± 0.5 °C for circulating through the jacket.
 At the top of the receiver, there shall be a platform, flush with the top of the assembly, having a metal plate in which is drilled three indexing holes circumferentially placed around the receiver and having an angular displacement of 120 º from each other.
 A clamp which, may be securely attached to the upper part of the pipette, shall fit into the holes.
 The clamp shall have three leveling screws and lock nuts and when properly mounted shall exactly centre the pipette in the receiver and bring the lower tip of the pipette level with the upper calibration mark on the receiver.
 A metre stick shall be fastened to the side or behind the receiver with the zero point level with the 250 ml calibration point on the receiver.